Mark Schuster: Career

 Schuster has co-authored over 250 journal articles and two books: Everything You Never Wanted Your Kids to Know About Sex (but Were Afraid They’d Ask): The Secrets to Surviving Your Child’s Sexual Development from Birth to the Teens and Child Rearing in America: Challenges Facing Parents of Young Children.
-With funding from NIH, AHRQ, and CDC, he has conducted research on topics such as quality of care, health disparities, paid family leave, adolescent sexual health, obesity prevention, HIV prevention, and bullying.
+With over $50 million in funding from NIH, AHRQ, and CDC, he has conducted research on topics such as quality of care, health disparities, family leave, LGBTQ+ health, obesity prevention, adolescent sexual health, and bullying.

 From 1995 – 2007, Schuster was a faculty member at UCLA and reached the level of professor of pediatrics and of health services at the UCLA Schools of Medicine and Public Health.
 While there, he was also a Senior Natural Scientist at RAND, where he founded and led the UCLA/RAND Health Promotion and Disease Prevention research center and held the RAND Distinguished Chair in Health Promotion.
-From 2007 - 2017, Schuster served as the William Berenberg Professor of Pediatrics at Harvard Medical School and as the Chief of General Pediatrics and Vice Chair for Health Policy in the Department of Medicine at Boston Children's Hospital.
+From 2007 – 2017, Schuster served as the William Berenberg Professor of Pediatrics at Harvard Medical School and as the Chief of General Pediatrics and Vice Chair for Health Policy in the Department of Medicine at Boston Children's Hospital.
 Schuster was the founding director of the Center of Excellence for Pediatric Quality Measurement at Boston Children's Hospital, funded by AHRQ and CMS.
-Schuster joined Kaiser Permanente Bernard J. Tyson School of Medicine in 2017 and is overseeing the development of a new school that will use many of the most innovative and effective educational practices available today to provide future physicians with the knowledge and skills needed to help transform healthcare and help people from all backgrounds and settings thrive.
+Schuster joined Kaiser Permanente Bernard J. Tyson School of Medicine in 2017 as Founding Dean, CEO, and Professor of Health Systems Science and led the development of a new school that uses many of the most innovative and effective educational practices available today to provide future physicians with the knowledge and skills needed to help transform healthcare and help people from all backgrounds and settings thrive.
+Schuster became Founding Dean and CEO Emeritus in 2024 and Professor of Health Systems Science Emeritus in 2026.
+He is also Senior Scholar at the Stanford Clinical Excellence Research Center.

+In 2026, Schuster was appointed as the Dean of Population Health Sciences and David Cohen Professor of Primary Health Care and Population Health at University College London, where he oversees the Institute of Cardiovascular Science, Institute of Clinical Trials and Methodology, Institute of Epidemiology and Health Care, Global Business School for Health, Institute for Global Health, Great Ormond Street Institute of Child Health, Institute of Health Informatics, and Elizabeth Garrett Anderson Institute for Women’s Health.

 Schuster is an active voice in research and advocacy on LGBTQ+ health and LGBTQ+ representation in medicine.
 His published speech, On Being Gay in Medicine, has been widely circulated and used as a teaching tool.
 In 2020, a 10-year retrospective on the piece was published in WBUR's CommonHealth Blog.